-On a recent visit to ECU, Perth-raised President of Arcadian Ambulance, Dr Justin Back explained the experience ECU students and graduates can get and why he wants them to be part of his team.
+On a recent visit to ECU, Perth-raised President of Acadian Ambulance, Dr Justin Back explained the experience ECU students and graduates can get and why he wants them to be part of his team.

 "You should see ECU students in the field and the way Americans react to them," Dr Back said.